Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 "Caught!"

-During a throw from behind the head, the teacher also says “We raise the ball”, during a throw from below - “We lower the ball”, during a throw from the chest - “We press the ball”.
+During a throw from behind the head, the teacher also says “Raise the ball,” during a throw from below, “Lower the ball,” and during a throw from the chest, “Press the ball.”

-Show the children that you should stand on the circles with your legs slightly apart.
-Throw and run after the ball only at the voice signal of the teacher.
-Also explain to the kids that in order to catch up with the ball, you need to run under the rope and, in order not to hurt it, you need to bend over, and not lift it up with your hand.
+Show children that they should stand on circles with their feet slightly apart.
+Throw and run after the ball only when given a speech signal from the teacher.
+Also explain to the kids, in order to catch the ball, they need to run under the rope and, in order not to touch it, they need to bend down and not lift it up with their hand.

-Game difficulty:throwing the ball can also be carried out through 2-3 chairs with a back, standing close to each other (the word "at the rope" is replaced by the word "at the fence").
-In this case, catching up with the ball, the baby will already have to crawl under the chairs.
+Game difficulty:Throwing the ball can also be carried out through 2-3 chairs with a back, standing close to each other (the word “at the rope” is replaced with the word “at the fence”).
+In this case, when catching up with the ball, the baby will have to crawl under the chairs.

 "Flying Ball"

-Purpose of the game: develop in children visual-motor coordination, general and fine motor skills, social skills.
+Purpose of the game: develop children's hand-eye coordination, general and fine motor skills, social skills.

-For this game you will need:if you are indoors, you can take a soft ball with a diameter of 15–20 cm, and a bouncy ball outside.
+For this game you will need:if you are indoors, you can take a soft ball with a diameter of 15–20 cm, and for outdoor use a bouncy ball.

 A more difficult option is to play with balloon alone or in a group.
 The child throws the ball or the children throw it to each other with their hands, preventing it from falling.
-The distance between children should be sufficient so that they do not touch each other and do not collide when moving.
+The distance between children should be sufficient so that they do not touch each other or collide when moving.

-Gymnastics complex after daytime sleep with balls with elements of breathing exercises.
+Gymnastics complex after nap with balls with elements of breathing exercises.

 "Colorful balls"

-During quiet time, spread the balls on the floor.
+During quiet time, place the balls on the floor.

 Educator.